Zhivago Duncan

 Zhivago Duncan is a contemporary artist currently based in Mexico City.
-His works range from paintings, sculpture and mixed media to substantial installations including complex, mesmeric mechanical fantasies.
+His works ranges from paintings, sculpture and mixed media to substantial installations including complex, mesmeric mechanical fantasies.

-Early years

-Born in Terre Haute, Indiana in 1980, son of Michael Duncan and Sadie Duncan.
-His life has been itinerant, and he has lived in many different countries including the US, UK, Malta, France, and Germany.
-Zhivago speaks six languages fluently.

-Education

-He studied at the Chelsea School of Art, London, graduating in 2007.

 Collections

 Collections include the Saatchi Gallery, where he has exhibited in the major Gesamtkuntswerk exhibition of new art from Germany.
 Zhivago has also exhibited in the UK and Germany.
-He has an unabashed approach to his work and colleagues.
 On a recent approach to Bruno Brunett, director of leading Berlin gallery Contemporary Fine Arts at an art fair the artist introduced himself with "I’m Zhivago Duncan.
 Someone told me you’re the only man with the balls to sell my work."